How To Say Get Out In Spanish

 Q: Is "Sal" always rude?

 A: While "Sal" is direct, it's not always rude.
-The tone of voice and context matter.
+That's why the tone of voice and context matter.
 It can be used in a playful or informal way with close friends or family.

 Q: How do I soften the impact of a direct command?